the1lab/1lab/src/Cat/Instances/Comma.lagda.md

 [pullback]: Cat.Diagram.Pullback.html

-The comma category is the universal way of completing a cospan of functors $A \to C \ot B$ to a square, like the one below, which commutes _up to a natural transformation_ $\theta$.
+The comma category is the universal way of completing a [cospan] of functors $A \to C \ot B$ to a square, like the one below, which commutes _up to a natural transformation_ $\theta$.
 Note the similarity with a [pullback] square.

+[cospan]: Cat.Instances.Shape.Cospan.html

 ~~~{.quiver}
 \[\begin{tikzcd}